Citrix SD-WAN Diagnostics utilities provide the following options to test and investigate connectivity issues:

 On both the appliances, click Configuration > System Maintenance > Diagnostics > Diagnostics Tool.

-In the Tool Mode field, select Server on one appliance and select Client on the other appliance.
+In the Tool Mode field, select Server on one appliance and select Client on the appliance residing on the remote end of the selected path.

 In the Traffic Type field, select the type of diagnostic traffic, either Control or Data.
 Select the same traffic type on both the appliances.